battushig-namsraidorj/battushig-namsraidorj/README.md

 - 👀 I’m interested in building software and working with people
 - 🌱 I’m currently learning English, playing Guitar and being Disciplined
 - 💞️ I’m looking to collaborate on Java/Spring Boot, React, MicroServices projects.
-- 📫 How to reach me ...
+- 📫 How to reach me ... here!

 <!---
 battushig-namsraidorj/battushig-namsraidorj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.